3000acres/3000acres/README.md

     u.add_role :admin

-## Set up CMS

-As an admin user, you can go into the CMS admin area (via the Admin menu) and create pages that will appear in the top navigation menu.
-Simply create these as subpages of the "topnav" page.

 ## For coders

 3000 Acres is a Ruby on Rails 4 app.
 Feel free to fork it and play with